pingcap/blog/generics-and-compile-time-in-rust.md

 > niko: e.g., `fn foo<T>() { bar::<Vec<T>>(); } fn bar<U>() { .. }`

-> niko: here, you have a type descriptor for T that was given to you dynamically, but you have to build the type descriptor for Vec&lt;T&gt;
+> niko: here, you have a type descriptor for T that was given to you dynamically, but you have to build the type descriptor for `Vec<T>`

 > niko: and then we can make it even worse